Hendrix-CS/csci150/homework/conditional-practice-solutions.md

         print(s)
     ```

+    Some notes:

+    * Be sure to put quotes around `'b'` and `'f'` (since we are
+      referring to literal strings) but *not* around `s` (since we are
+      referring to the value contained in the variable `s`).
+    * The condition for `'b' < s < 'f'` needs to come first.
+      Otherwise one of the other conditions will be chosen first and
+      Python will never even consider this case.
+    * It should not be necessary to use the `str(...)` conversion
+      function, which is only needed to convert something which
+      *isn't* already a string into a string.
+    * Note that the way the problem is stated, you are already given
+      a variable `s` which contains a string.
+It is not necessary to
+      write your own `input` statement.
+(If it were, the problem would
+      say something like "Prompt the user for...")

 3. We are having a party with amounts of tea and candy; assume there
    are variables named `tea` and `candy` which contain integers.
 Print
    the outcome of the party: either `bad`, `good`, or `great`.
 A party